 Outcome 2: Competencies The second outcome category focuses on changes participants are implementing in service of career growth.
-Some of the indicators include: - Enrolling in target industry coursework - Implementing coaching or other career changes - Applying and/or interviewing for jobs in high-growth industries The team evaluated progress toward these Behavioral outcomes through the EOY survey and focus groups.
+Some of the indicators include: - · Enrolling in target industry coursework - Implementing coaching or other career changes - Applying and/or interviewing for jobs in high-growth industries

+The team evaluated progress toward these behavioral outcomes through the EOY survey and focus groups.
 While about half the respondents reported they are not currently looking for a new job, two-thirds of participants who are jobseekers have implemented career changes.
-Of those changes, 40% were focused on career coaching, 18% were participants who initiated a salary conversation, and 12% requested training and/or professional development through their workplaces (see Figure 16).
+Of those changes, 40% were focused on career coaching, 18% were participants who initiated a salary conversation, and 12% requested training and/or professional development through their workplaces (see Figure 20).
+66% of jobseekers report they have made career changes since joining the Women.NYC Network

-Figure 20.
+12% report they have requested training since joining the Network Figure 20.
+Participant survey results on career changes Outcome 2: Competencies Additionally, 80% of participant jobseekers have applied for at least one job in high-growth industries, and 72% have had at least one interview (see Figure 21). of jobseekers reported they applied to one or more roles in a high-growth industry since joining the Network of jobseekers obtained at least one interview since joining the Women.NYC program Figure 21.
 Participant survey results on career changes

-Outcome 2: Competencies Additionally, 80% of participant jobseekers have applied for at least one job in high-growth industries, and 72% have had at least one interview (see Figure 21). of jobseekers reported they applied to one or more roles in a high-growth industry since joining the Network 72% of jobseekers obtained at least one interview since joining the Women.NYC program

 Outcome 2: Competencies Participants described themselves and those they met throughout participation in the Network as seeking dramatic change in their careers.
 They noted that they have transitioned in preparation for pivoting their careers, with one participant responding that she had quit her job and another sharing about her transition to a higher-level role in a new geography and community.
-Don't underestimate the skills you can bring to a new career path!
-Be open to change and follow your passions!

-" Many of the participants shared that being able to talk to women from different industries brought completely new perspectives to how they would think of their career path.
+Don't underestimate the skills you can bring to a new career path!"
+Be open to change and follow your passions!"
+66 Many of the participants shared that being able to talk to women from different industries brought completely new perspectives to how they would think of their career path.
 Multiple participants spoke of a hunger to understand at a deep and specific level not just what it's like to pivot and the experiences that go along with it, but also a how-to of sorts when thinking of moving industries and careers.
 Focus group participants indicated they have much to share as well, sharing a great deal of confidence and enthusiasm to "pay it forward" and help others as they have been helped.
 The thread of curiosity ran strong, with women in each of the three groups expressing interest in high-growth industries that are still new to them.